 An anal fistula is a small channel that develops between the end of the bowel, known as the anal canal or back passage, and the skin near the anus (the opening where waste leaves the body).

-- angiodysplasia – abnormal blood vessels in the gastrointestinal tract, which can cause bleeding.
-It's more common in older people and can cause painless rectal bleeding.
+- angiodysplasia – abnormal blood vessels in the gastrointestinal tract, which can cause bleeding (this is more common in older people and can cause painless rectal bleeding)

 Gastroenteritis is a viral or bacterial infection of the stomach and bowel, which your immune system usually fights off after a few days.